 After you’ve successfully attached your solar panels, you’re ready to wire them to your batteries so that you can begin the solar charging process.
 Check out our other articles below for more van life solar resources.

 For any additional questions about how to mount solar panels on a camper van roof, please post a comment in the section below.

 Appendix: Test Solar Panels For Functionality

-Realizing you have a defective solar panel AFTER mounting it on your RV roof is big headache.
-So make sure your solar panels function properly once you get them out of their shipping box.
+Realizing you have a defective solar panel AFTER mounting it on your RV roof is a big headache.
+So, ensure your solar panels function correctly once you get them out of their shipping box.

 Testing the functionality of your solar panels is quick and easy to do.
 It’s best to use a digital multimeter.

-- You can find this on the instruction manual or even the product page on Amazon.
+- You can find this in the instruction manual or even on the product page on Amazon.

-- Note: In most cases it should be set to 200 volts.
+- Note: In most cases, the dial should be set to 200 volts.

-- Note: Each panel will come with MC4 connectors attached to their supplied wires.
+- Note: Each panel will have MC4 connectors attached to their supplied wires.
 So you’ll likely you’ll have to search for the metal conductors inside the MC4 connectors to touch the probes to.

 - Compare the panel’s voltage reading to the panel’s theoretical voltage Pmax.